 The Sony X95K is excellent for gaming.
 It's ideal to use with the Xbox Series X and PS5 as you can take full advantage of the consoles thanks to the HDMI 2.1 bandwidth and variable refresh rate support, but it doesn't support FreeSync if you also want to use it for PC gaming with AMD graphics cards.
 Motion looks smooth thanks to the quick response time, and it has low input lag.
 It also looks great in dark rooms as it has a great local dimming feature.

 The Sony X95K is impressive for watching HDR movies.
-It has a great local dimming feature that helps it display deep blacks, but there's blooming around bright objects.
+It has a great local dimming feature that helps it display deep blacks, and there's very little blooming around bright objects.
 It also has incredible HDR peak brightness, enough to make highlights pop, and it displays a wide range of colors in HDR as they look vivid.
 It removes 24p judder from movies, which helps with the appearance of motion.

 The Sony X95K is excellent for HDR gaming.
 It has a few gaming features to enhance your gaming experience, like HDMI 2.1 bandwidth and VRR support to reduce screen tearing, and gaming feels responsive thanks to its quick response time and low input lag.
 It supports 4k gaming in Dolby Vision, but only up to 60 fps.
-HDR content looks great as it makes highlights pop, and it displays deep blacks and vivid colors, but there's blooming around bright objects.
+HDR content looks great as it makes highlights pop, and it displays deep blacks and vivid colors, and there's very little blooming around bright objects.

 The Sony X95K is impressive to use as a PC monitor.
 It displays proper chroma 4:4:4 to help make text look clear, and your desktop movements and actions feel responsive, thanks to the low input lag.
 It also has excellent reflection handling and fantastic peak brightness if you want to use it in a well-lit room.
 It has an okay viewing angle that makes the image remain fairly consistent at the sides if you sit close, but the edges will look washed out if you get a larger size.

 We tested the 65-inch Sony X95K, and the results are valid for the 75-inch and 85-inch models.
-Unlike the Sony X90K, it isn't available at warehouse retailers under a different name, and the model code shouldn't vary between regions.
+Unlike the Sony X90K/X90CK, it isn't available at warehouse retailers under a different name, and the model code shouldn't vary between regions.
 The three sizes all have the same features, with the only difference being dimming zones and the VESA mount size on the back.

 Size | Model Number | Dimming Zones |